 Templates vs. Plans

-Example: You could have a “Major Donor Stewardship” template.
-When you apply it to Jane’s Contact record, Salesforce generates Jane’s follow-up tasks with the due dates and assignments you set.
+Example: You could create a Major Donor Stewardship template.
+When you apply that template to Jane’s Contact record, Salesforce generates Jane’s follow-up tasks with the due dates and assignments already defined.

 Key Engagement Plan Features and Customization